Search This Site

 Computer Cases

-Your choice of computer cases is an important one when you are planning to build your own computer.
-They type of computer you are planning to build, be it a home office computer, gaming computer, or your child's first computer will make a difference in the type of case you need.
-In this section I will go over your different options and explain why the choice is an important one.
+The type of computer you are planning to build, be it a home office computer, gaming computer, or your child's first computer will make a difference in the type of case you need.

 Computer cases are known by many different names: computer chassis, computer cabinet, tower, desktop computer case, enclosure, and the list goes on.
-They are constructed from many different materials as well: aluminum, steel, plastic, plexiglass, and even wood.

 Sizes

-One of the more important things to consider, regardless of the type of computer you are building is the size.
+One of the more important things to consider, regardless of the type of computer you are building, is the size.
 Also known as the "form factor", the size and shape of computer cases is determined by the form factor of the motherboard.
 These come in a few different types:

 • ATX - This is the most popular form factor for motherboards.
 The typical size of an ATX motherboard is 9.6" x 12", but they can go up to 10" x 12".